Erik Liberman: Writing

 Liberman contributed to books including Luminous Life: How the Science of Light Unlocks the Art of Living and Wisdom from an Empty Mind, both with his father, and Performance of the Century, celebrating the Actors Equity centennial.
-He has written for publications including The Hollywood Reporter and Huffington Post and is preparing a book and documentary about American actress Jayne Mansfield.
+He has written for publications including The Hollywood Reporter, Variety, and Huffington Post and is preparing a book and documentary about American actress Jayne Mansfield.
+He is also a Moth storyteller.

 Bridge to Broadway

-In 2020, Liberman launched Bridge to Broadway, an online educational platform connecting master teachers with theatre students, benefiting The Actors Fund and other charities.
-Guest artists included Chita Rivera, Alan Menken, Judith Light, Ali Stroker, Ben Vereen, Lea Salonga, and André de Shields.
+In 2020, Liberman launched Bridge to Broadway, an online educational platform connecting master teachers with theatre students, benefiting The Entertainment Community Fund and other charities.
+Guest artists included Chita Rivera, Joel Grey, Alan Menken, Judith Light, Ali Stroker, Ben Vereen, Lea Salonga, and André de Shields.
 He received an Encore Award for his efforts.

 Recognition

 Liberman received a YoungArts award in high school and subsequent grants from the National YoungArts Foundation to act at Sundance Theatre Lab.
 He also won the Lotte Lenya Competition in 2005.
 Harold Prince was a judge and remarked, "Erik is the real deal...
 Once you've seen him, you can't forget him."
-Liberman later appeared in Singing the Story, a documentary about the competition, and in a concert of the winners at Lincoln Center.
-He is also a recipient of Encore, Helen Hayes, Ovation, Garland, Connecticut Critics Circle and New York Musical Theatre Festival Awards.
+Liberman paid tribute to Prince, whom he credited with launching his career, in a concert at 54 Below and at the Lenya Competition's 25th anniversary celebration at Eastman School of Music.
+He also appeared in Singing the Story, a documentary about the competition, and in a concert of the winners at Lincoln Center.
+Liberman is a recipient of Encore, Helen Hayes, Ovation, Garland, Connecticut Critics Circle and New York Musical Theatre Festival Awards.